 In a class of 30, it can be hard to give pupils the individualised support they need, meaning pupils can fall behind.

-Third Space Learning uses initial and ongoing diagnostic assessment to deliver a completely personalised curriculum that pupils work through one to one and at their own pace.
+And now, with the new AI tutor Skye, built and trained by maths teachers at Third Space Learning as many pupils as need it can receive a completely personalised curriculum of lessons that they can work through one to one and at their own pace.

-In a trial using PUMA standardised assessments, students made double progress – 28 weeks progress over 14 weeks.
+In a trial using PUMA standardised assessments on the same lesson as the AI tutor, students made double progress – 28 weeks progress over 14 weeks.

 Assistant Headteacher